kiel-cristian/tbk-rails/README.md

 ```
-Would you like to create complete views (also integrated with Bootstrap layout)?
+Would you like to create complete views(also with Bootstrap layout)?
 [Y/n]
 ```

 Type __Y__[es] or __n__[o] in order to continue.